8+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Luggage Transfer

-We hired a guide and a porter to go with us on our trek and it was a great way to do the trek sort of independently.
-Our porter carries our heavier gear and we just took our daypacks.
+We hired a guide and a porter to go with us on our trek, and it was a great way to do the trek independently.
+Our porter carried our heavier gear, and we just took our daypacks.
 We were normally able to stop in a village for lunch.

 However, porter weights are regulated for their protection.
 Nepalese porters will carry 10kg of your gear.